Opentrons/Protocols/protocols/1360-dtu-biosustain/README.md

     * Distribution

 ## Description
 This protocol allows your robot to add up to 192 compounds from 96-deep well compound plates to a single 96-deep well experiment plate.
 The volume and destination location of each compound are defined in a CSV file input.
 See Additional Notes for more details on the CSV setup.
 Only two volumes will be accepted in the form of `1` and `-1`, each represents a volume you define in the custom fields below.
+In the protocol, `volume_positive_value` is the `-1` volume, and `volume_negative_value` is the `1` volume.

 ### Robot
 * [OT-2](https://opentrons.com/ot-2)